 (Photo courtesy of Wiener Linien and © Johannes Zinner)

-Christmas music accompanies you on your journey, and the route takes you past the many sights that line the ring road around the old town.
+Christmas music accompanied you on your journey, and the route took you past the many historical sights that line the ring road around the old town.

 The initiative has raised over €100,000 through the years.
-The charitable cause last time around was the Österreichische Gesellschaft für Chronisches Erschöpfungssyndrom, who do excellent support and education work in the field of Chronic Fatigue Syndrome (CFS) / Myalgic Encephalomyelitis (ME).
+The charitable cause last time around (back in Christmas 2019) was the Österreichische Gesellschaft für Chronisches Erschöpfungssyndrom, who do excellent support and education work in the field of Chronic Fatigue Syndrome (CFS) / Myalgic Encephalomyelitis (ME).

 The tram itself is a genuine old timer.
 Built in 1929, it only left service in 1978.

-The service typically runs on Saturdays and Sundays through the Advent period, leaving from Karlsplatz station at intervals across the afternoon and calling at Schwedenplatz, Schottentor, and Rathausplatz.
+In those years when it runs, the service has traditionally operated on Saturdays and Sundays through the Advent period, leaving from Karlsplatz station at intervals and calling at Schwedenplatz, Schottentor, and Rathausplatz.

-Although any ride is bound to be fun, take the later trams to see the Christmas lights in their full glory.
+Although any ride is bound to be fun, later trams would allow you to see the Christmas lights in their full glory.
 The big hotels and Christmas markets that line the route look particularly good once the sun begins to disappear.

 How to get to the old timer tram

 Karlsplatz is a big station, so look for the Old Timer stop near the Otto Wagner Pavilion.
-That’s where the pink Manner tram (another Advent mainstay) also departs.
+That’s where the pink Manner tram (another traditional Advent and Easter opportunity) also normally departs when available.
 All the stops around the route are well connected to the normal public transport network.

 Karlsplatz is on the U1, U2 and U4 subway lines, Schwedenplatz on the U1 and U4, and Schottentor on the U2.
 The Rathausplatz stop is close to Schottentor or the Rathaus subway station (also U2).